 Easily accessible by the northbound DART, you’ll find The Dog House & Blue’s Tea Rooms in the gorgeous seaside village of Howth.
 Delicious wood fired pizza and the freshest seafood are all on the menu here, and to add extra flavour The Dog House is perfect for dining while soaking up the coastal views.
 There’s a corkage charge of €5 for BYOB and you’ll find a comprehensive wine list and herbal tea selection too.

-With two locations on both the north and south side of the city, this charming budget friendly spot is a true taste of Lebanon.
+Just north of the canal in Portobello, this charming budget friendly spot is a true taste of Lebanon.
 The selection of halal favourites will spoil you for choice but the chicken shawarma, grilled halloumi sandwiches and tasty falafels are our pick of the bunch.
 There’s no corkage charge for BYOB either, so bring a bottle of wine or two and enjoy the Middle Eastern ambience highlighted by warm red walls and candlelit lanterns.
 Before you fill up completely, leave room to treat yourself to the homemade baklava.

 Ideal for laid back meals with friends, Monto Restaurant and steakhouse is another popular BYOB option.
 A diverse menu highlighting pizza, steaks and vegetarian choices is complemented by the rugged stone finished walls and big windows looking out on Camden Street.
 To see what’s cooking, peek into the open kitchen where an impressive Neapolitan wood fired oven takes pride of place.
 There’s no corkage fee here, so simply turn up with your tipple and make a night of it.